harryallerston/graphQL-neo4j-demo/README.md

 The goal of the project was to create an API frontend to the demo dataset, giving easy access to all node data within it, as well as entity relations.

+A nice overview of the library and reasons to use graphQL can be found here: (https://www.youtube.com/watch?v=J9AYhCmKMzo)

 ## Usage
 ---